alexiszamanidis/vscode-git-worktrees/README.md

 **Behavior:**

--   If untracked or modified files exist, a ⚠️ **popup will appear** in the bottom left.
+-   If untracked or modified files exist, a ⚠️ **popup will appear** in the bottom right.
 -   You can **force delete** by clicking the `Force delete` button in that popup.

 **Restrictions:**